Company

 2. Social Security Administration

 The Social Security Administration (SSA) provides essential benefits to millions of Americans.
-It is headquartered in Baltimore, Maryland, and has offices nationwide.
-SSA ensures that Americans receive retirement, disability, and survivor benefits.
+It has offices in many cities across the country.
+SSA ensures that people receive retirement, disability, and survivor benefits when they need them most.

 3. U.S. Department of State

-The U.S. Department of State promotes and protects U.S. interests around the world.
-It is based in Washington, D.C., and has embassies and consulates in countries worldwide.
-The Department works to advance American values and secure a more peaceful, stable, and prosperous world.
+The U.S. Department of State is responsible for protecting and promoting U.S. interests abroad.
+It operates in Washington, D.C., and has embassies and consulates worldwide.
+The Department of State works to advance American values and secure a more peaceful world.

 4. U.S. Small Business Administration

-The U.S. Small Business Administration (SBA) supports small businesses across the country.
-It is headquartered in Washington, D.C., and has regional offices nationwide.
-SBA provides loans, counseling, and advocacy to help small businesses grow and succeed.
+The U.S. Small Business Administration (SBA) supports small businesses across the nation.
+It has regional offices in every state.
+SBA provides loans, counseling, and advocacy to help small businesses grow and thrive.

 5. U.S. Department of Education